LEARN to Scale Toolkit: Invent

 Performance IconPerformance Reliability IconReliability Convenience IconConvenience Cost IconCost

 refers to what kind of impact the innovation has on educational outcomes.
-Researchers should consider the innovation’s efficacy and how this compares with the efficacy of existing innovations. refers to how well the innovation can be implemented in a variety of contexts and whether the innovation will be able to achieve its intended outcomes for all intended users. refers to how easy the innovation is to implement and how smoothly it fits within the existing educational context in which it is being used. refers to the financial and labor investment needed to implement the innovation.
+Researchers should consider the innovation’s efficacy and how this compares with the efficacy of existing solutions. refers to how well the innovation can be implemented in a variety of contexts and whether the innovation will be able to achieve its intended outcomes for all intended users. refers to how easy the innovation is to implement and how smoothly it fits within the existing educational contexts for which it is intended. refers to the financial and labor investment needed to implement the innovation.

 Voices from the field